Ronique-TheYoungTech/phase1.5-bridgeskills-/04-security-baseline/README.md

 - Basic security hygiene and visibility
 - Documentation and operational gaps

+## Methodology
+This assessment was conducted by inspecting available network documentation, reviewing logical topology, and analyzing the presence and configuration of key security controls.
+No active scanning or simulated attacks were performed.

 The assessment did not include:
 - Active exploitation
 - Vulnerability scanning